tanzcntt/TweetScraper/README.md

 //sudo docker-compose -d up

+# II.
+Reddit scraper #
+# Introduction #
+Crawl some `Cardano subreddit pages`.

+Currently, I crawled some sources for instance: ['cardano', 'CardanoDevelopers', 'CardanoStakePools', 'Cardano_ELI5', 'CardanoNFTs']

+We can add more subreddit page to get more data normally by insert into `cardano_systems` in *TweetScraper/RedditScraper/reddit_spider.py*

+Data in mongoDb follow:

+	author : Provides an instance of Redditor id : ID of the submission
+	name : Fullname of the submission
+	title : The title of the submission upvote
+	upvote_ratio
+	num_comments
+	subreddit : Provides an instance of Subreddit link_content
+	permalink : A permalink for the submission urls_in_post : The URL the submission links to, or the permalink if a selfpost link_flair_text : The link flair’s text content, or None if not flaired raw_content
+	created
+	timestamp
+	keyword_ranking

+# Installation #
+Install `praw` package follow requirements.txt

+# Usage #
+Open `reddit_spider.py` in *TweetScraper/RedditScraper/reddit_spider.py*

++ Get data:
+	+ crawl all data: Uncomment line 182 and comment line 181 to

+	+ crawl latest data: Uncomment line 181 and comment line 182 to

+		Run: ctrl+shift+f10

 # II. user-scraper #
 # Introduction #
 `user-scraper` can get all user through specific [User Page](https://twitter.com/elonmusk).